smitmartijn/networkinsight-cookbook/manuscript/ch-1-intro.md

 : Staff Engineer at VMware.
 Master of Search and API.
 Original ArkinNet crew.

 [Manish Virat](https://www.linkedin.com/in/manishvirat/)
 : VP of Engineering at Numerator.
-Used to be the ruler of the Collector and Data Sources.
+Previously the ruler of the Collector and Data Sources.

 [Karthic Kumar](https://www.linkedin.com/in/karthicobla/)
 : Technical Product Manager at VMware.
 Karthic's picture is in the dictionary under *Customer Focused*.